sseefried/open-epidemic-game/README.md

 ## Installation

-Epidemic can be built for two targets:
+Epidemic was designed to be be built for several targets:
   * Android
   * iOS
   * Mac OS X

 However, you're probably here to build it for Android.
 In that case see the next section.

+Building on Mac OS X is fairly straightforward but building for iOS was always a long and detailed process that I did not get around to automating in the same way that I automated the Android build process.

 ### Building for Android